Are Daily Lenses more Expensive than other lenses?

 In this post, we’ll try to go over the major benefits and drawbacks of dailies to help you make as informed a decision as possible.

 How Much do Daily Lenses Cost Compared to Monthly Lenses?

-So, incredibly, Crystal Aqua Daily work out to be cheaper than monthly lenses (£13.98 / month for Crystal Aqua Dailies v £17.41 /month for Biofinity Monthly) and as the name suggests, daily disposable lenses are designed for one-day usage - so are very convenient and no hassle.
+So, incredibly, Crystal Aqua Daily work out to be cheaper than monthly lenses (£13.98 / month for Crystal Aqua Dailies vs £17.42 /month for Biofinity Monthly) and as the name suggests, daily disposable lenses are designed for one-day usage - so are very convenient with no hassle.

 However, if you are using daily lenses like Focus Dailies All Day comfort or 1 Day Acuvue Moist, then monthly lenses are cheaper - Biofinity monthly contact lenses are about 50% cheaper month to month compared to 1 Day Acuvue Moist.

-It’s no secret that most optometrists believe daily disposable contacts are the optimal contact lens design.
-Not only are these lenses generally safer, but they also score high marks in the comfort department with most patients.
+It’s no secret that most optometrists believe daily disposable contact lenses - commonly referred to as simply dailies - are the optimal contact lens design.
+Not only are these lenses generally safer, but they also score high marks for comfort with most patients.
 Below, we’ll quickly run through all the good points surrounding dailies contact lenses.

 Daily contact lenses also have a significant convenience factor in the contact lens community.
-Remember, you’re getting a fresh pair of lenses every morning, so there’s no real need to be as extreme with your disinfection routine.
+Remember, you are getting a fresh pair of lenses every morning, so there’s no real need to be as extreme with your disinfection routine.